Malfunctionify/Malfunctionify/README.md

 ### Hi there 👋

+Welcome to my official GitHub page!

+Here, you'll find an exciting collection of projects and repositories showcasing my skills, creativity, and passion for coding.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on developing innovative projects that merge technology and comedy.